Equinamity-A Revolution in Horse and Rider Training

 shoeing side clip soreness on off hind

-Intensity of the soreness
+Is the intensity of the soreness variable?

 The intensity of the soreness is highly variable.
 It may be different from one front hoof to another; it may be different on the inside compared to the outside of the hoof.
 Pain can range all the way from mild discomfort to severe lameness.
+There are multiple possible causes in the creation of this hoof pain, which is analyzed below.

+There is a further reason why the horse is susceptible to unsoundness at the position of the side clip.
+This is because there is a very small location along the quarter of the hoof where both the side clip and two or three nails are placed.
 This section of the hoof wall along the quarter is both thin and almost vertical.
 The hoof wall is much thinner near the quarter than at the toe.
 This requires great accuracy in nail placement by the farrier/blacksmith.
 A slight variation in the nail’s placement means that it can penetrate the sensitive portion of the hoof wall.

 An example of a side clip and three nails is shown next.